Reliability/logm634-asam/README.md

 Your grade in this course will be calculated according to the following requirements and their respective weights.

--   **HOMEWORK (33%):**
+-   **HOMEWORK (60%):**
-    Homework is due at the beginning of class on the day listed in the class schedule.
+    Homework is due by 'close of business' (1700) on the day listed in the class schedule.
 Each student must turn in their own solutions for each problem assigned - Unless other arrangements are approved by the instructor.
-Solutions will be posted that evening.
+Solutions will be provided at the beginning of the next class.

--   **PROJECT (33%):**
+-   **PROJECT (40%):**
     Students, in teams of two, will prepare a class presentation on a topic relevant to reliability, maintainability, and availability.
-Presentations should be about 20 minutes long.
+Presentations should be about 30 minutes long.
 Students may choose a relevant DoD topic or their own topic, approved by the professor.
 Topics and teams are "first-come, first-served" Topic presentations will include the topic's background and why it is important or relevant, a brief literature review of the research on this topic, a description and assessment of any quantitative reliability tools used, and a managerial assessment of why USAF leaders should know and care about it.

 > Project examples: Evaluation of the C-5 re-engining and reliability improvement program, a B-52 life extension program, F-35 software reliability, GM ignition switch failures,r automotive air bag failures, the Samsung Galaxy Note 7 failures, or electric car battery failures.

--   **FINAL EXAM (33%):**
-    The final exam will test comprehension of the course material in the book and class presentations, and ability to analytically solve problems scoped similar to the homework.
-The exam is closed book, closed notes.
-Students may prepare a formula sheet, on 8 Â½" x 11" paper, and use both the front and back.
-Students will have two hours to finish the exam.

 A student's final letter grade will be parsed out according to the table below.
 This grading profile follows the the standard grading profile established by the institution.